Approximately 67% of businesses don’t have a strategy in place to prevent or win back churning customers. Are you one of them?

 Over time, you will collect a sizable amount of data to work with.
 You can use this to optimize your products and customer service.
-Both of which can reduce churn rate as it improves the customers experience.
+Both of these can reduce churn rate as it improves the customer’s experience.

 So, you land a client and make a big sale.
 Is that the end of it?
 Nope, not by a long shot.

-Don’t be one of the businesses that stops right here.
+Don’t be one of the businesses that stop right here.
 Without interaction and keeping up to date with your customers, their churn rate is most likely going to increase.

-I’ve been there too, and after a while in business, you learn relationships are everything.
+I’ve been there too, and after a while in the business, you learn relationships are everything.

-Following up and after-sales service is key to reducing churn rate and developing relationships with your customers.
+Following up and after-sales service are key to reducing churn rate and developing relationships with your customers.